Medically reviewed by Drugs.com. Last updated on Jul 13, 2021.

 - The recommended starting dose of SEMGLEE in patients with type 2 diabetes who are not currently treated with insulin is 0.2 units/kg or up to 10 units once daily.
-One may need to adjust the amount and timing of short-or rapid-acting insulins and dosages of other antidiabetic drugs.
+One may need to adjust the amount and timing of short- or rapid-acting insulins and dosages of any oral antidiabetic drugs.

 Changing to SEMGLEE from Other Insulin Therapies

-- If changing patients from once-daily insulin glargine injection 300 units/mL to once-daily SEMGLEE, the recommended initial SEMGLEE dose is 80% of the insulin glargine injection 300 units/mL dose that is being discontinued.
+- If changing patients from once-daily insulin glargine, 300 units/mL, to once-daily SEMGLEE, the recommended initial SEMGLEE dose is 80% of the insulin glargine, 300 units/mL dose that is being discontinued.
 This dose reduction will lower the likelihood of hypoglycemia [see Warnings and Precautions (5.3)].

-- If changing from a treatment regimen with an intermediate or long-acting insulin (other than an insulin glargine injection 100 units/mL) to a regimen with SEMGLEE, a change in the dose of the basal insulin may be required and the amount and timing of the shorter-acting insulins and doses of other antidiabetic drugs may need to be adjusted.
+- If changing from a treatment regimen with an intermediate or long-acting insulin to a regimen with SEMGLEE, a change in the dose of the basal insulin may be required and the amount and timing of the shorter-acting insulins and doses of any oral antidiabetic drugs may need to be adjusted.

-- In patients changing from once-daily NPH insulin to once daily dose of SEMGLEE, the recommended initial SEMGLEE dose is the same as the dose of NPH that is being discontinued.
+- If changing patients from once-daily NPH insulin to once-daily SEMGLEE, the recommended initial SEMGLEE dose is the same as the dose of NPH that is being discontinued.

 - If changing patients from twice-daily NPH insulin to once-daily SEMGLEE, the recommended initial SEMGLEE dosage is 80% of the total NPH dose that is being discontinued.
 This dosage reduction will lower the likelihood of hypoglycemia [see Warnings and Precautions (5.3)].